Tomb of the Diver: Origin

 There is some debate about which civilization to attribute the building of this tomb, some say the deceased is Greek while others argue that he may be from an Italic tribe south of Paestum.
-When the tomb was discovered, its surprising frescos revealed its importance, as they appear to be the only Greek frescos with figurative imagery from any ancient period.
-Likewise, no other Greek tomb has been discovered with similar figurative ornamentation.
+Its frescoes are notable as they represent the only figured scenes dating to the Orientalizing, Archaic, or Classical periods to have survived in their entirety.
+While thousands of Greek tomes are known from the Archaic and Classical periods (roughly 700-400 BCE), this is the only tomb from that period to have been discovered decorated with frescoes of human subjects.
 This was presumably inspired by the many Etruscan painted tombs; Paestum was at the time a few kilometers from the border of the Greek and Etruscan zones of influence at the River Sele.
 Wall-paintings in other types of building were common in the Greek world, but survivals are extremely rare.
 Many scholars argue that this tomb is decidedly Greek due to the subject matter of symposium, which was not a social activity the Etruscans were known to engage in.
-The local Campanians had taken control of Paestum by about 400 BCE and left many painted tombs, but they mostly show an obsession with horses and equine sport.
-Several of these are also in the museum in Paestum.

 Arguments have also been made that this tomb could have been made by an Italic tribe south of Paestum due to the style of vessel on the east wall.
 Some scholars have identified this as a volute krater.
 An identifying feature of volute kraters is the scroll like detail at the top of the handles, towards the mouth of the vessel, which is not present on the krater in the Tomb of the Diver.
 The eastern wall instead resembles a krater-kantharos, a style of vessel placed at the feet of a corpse in Italian tombs south of Poseidonia during the same period as the Tomb of the Diver.
 A krater-kantharos is quickly thrown and finished with a matte paint, loosely resembling a volute krater but with a wider body and less ornamental handles, and again was made for funerary purposes.

 Other frescoed tombs from the fifth century BCE have similar stylistic adornments to the Tomb of the Diver, for example the Tomb of the Palmettes, found in Macedonia, is adorned with its namesake palmettes which can likewise be found on the four corners of the ceiling of the Tomb of the Diver.
 The presence of Egyptian blue pigment in the fresco tells us that the deceased was a wealthy individual because Egyptian blue was not a commonly available color for frescoes and was therefore expensive.
 Analyzing the pigments used in this tomb in comparison with Lucanian frescos predating it, as well as with other Greek frescos from the same period, has led to the conclusion that this tomb is the result of an artisanal style of painting local to Paestum.